CheraghiMilad/CheraghiMilad/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nowhere and maybe I find it.
+- 🔭 I’m currently working on MySelf.
 - 🌱 I’m currently learning C++ and Windows APIs.
 - 👯 I’m looking to collaborate on C/C++ projects and Windows APIs and the **programming team**.
 - 💬 Ask me about C/C++, C# and Books :)